How to Build an App Like Uber in 2026 — Complete Taxi App Development Guide

 Passengers post a ride with their desired price.
 Nearby drivers accept, counter-offer, or decline.
 No platform-set pricing.
 Best for: price-sensitive markets — Africa, India, Bangladesh, Latin America. inDriver is now the #1 or #2 app in 50+ countries using this model.

-Bike Taxi Model (Rapido / Gojek style)
+Bike Taxi Model (Rapido / Gojek Style)

 Two-wheeled motorcycle taxis, often 30–50% cheaper than car taxis.
 Dominant in India (Rapido: 25 million+ rides/month), Indonesia (Gojek), Vietnam, and Nigeria.
 Best for: high traffic density, price-sensitive urban markets.